-The ‘Tomatina’ is a festival on which a tomato-fight is played.
+The ‘Tomatina’ is a festival in which a tomato-fight is played out.
 It is held on the last Wednesday of August in the Valencian village of Buñol.
-Although is just a small part of the Patron saint Festivities of the town, it has become the highlight of the week that the festival lasts.
+Although it is just a small part of the Patron saint Festivities of the town, it has become the highlight of the week-long festival.

-It is celebrated in the main street of Buñol over the period of one hour, where only and exclusively tomatoes are allowed for the fighting.
+It is celebrated in the main street of Buñol over one hour, where only tomatoes are allowed for the fighting.

-Apart from the ‘Tomatina’, the “Mano a Mano Musical“, performed by the two marching bands of Buñol, play also an important roll on the Buñol festivals.
+Apart from the ‘Tomatina’, the “Mano a Mano Musical“, performed by the two marching bands of Buñol, also plays an important role in the Buñol festival.
 Of course, nothing to do with the tomato fight, this one just at a local level.

 It is said that in 1945 a small fight was set off when people were attending the giants and big-heads ‘fiesta’.
 A market stall of vegetables which was nearby collapsed due to the pressure from the crowd and people started to pelt each other with the vegetables.
 This was the beginning of this festival which, in spite of being banned for several years, it never ceased entirely.

 In order to prevent any mishap and to control the number of participants, since 2013 it is mandatory to pay a fee for enjoying ‘la Tomatina‘.
 These entrance fees are sold out very quickly, but, in case you are late and you do not want to buy a package travel click here, be aware that some tickets are left for sale in Buñol on the day of the event.